Medical School Library

 The library is primarily a bring-your-own-device environment.
 If you have an OMC login and the lab is available, you may use the computers in the computer lab within the library.
 Check availability using the Jacobs School of Medicine and Biomedical Sciences room request page.
 Choose the downtown calendar and look for the learning lab, room 2110J library.

-There is a black and white printer which is managed by UBIT and OMC.
+There is a color printer which is managed by UBIT and OMC.
 Please refer to the UBIT Printing guide for information about how to send and release your print job.
 Note that if you print from a computer in the learning lab, you will be printing to the OMC printers on the 6th floor.

 There is no scanner in the library.
 Students may use the scanner in the Computer Lab on the 6th floor of the Jacobs School of Medicine and Biomedical Sciences building.
 There are also scanners available in other non-Jacobs School locations.
 Please refer to this University Libraries page on scanners for additional information.